4Z1KD/fishhook/README.md

 # fishhook ![alt text](https://raw.githubusercontent.com/4Z1KD/fishhook/main/fishhook48.png)

-this small script supports broadcating an audio file through 2 different paths: iaxRpt client or physical PTT<br>
+this small script supports broadcating an audio file through 2 different paths: external client or physical PTT<br>
-it emulates the 'Ctrl' keypress that iaxRpt uses to activate the ptt.<br>
+if iaxRpt client is selected, it emulates the 'Ctrl' keypress to activate the ptt.<br>
+if DUDE-Star client is selected, it emulates the 'Space' keypress to activate the ptt.<br>
 it also splices the input .wav file to a fixed-size chunks so that it does not exceed the local repeater timeout timer.<br>
 a delay between chunks can also configured.<br>